OolonColoophid/OolonColoophid.github.io/downloadsPage.markdown

 - [Checklist](/downloads/checklist.pdf) [PDF] This is an operational checklist for regular tasks, indicating when they should happen

+- [Record of Repair](/downloads/recordOfRepair.pdf) [PDF] This can be used for repairers to make a quick record for each repair.

 # Health and Safety

 [Portable Application Testing Certificate for Paul Maziere](/downloads/patTestCertPaulMaziere.pdf) [PDF] This qualifies Maz to check domestic appliances for electrical safety